The Quick Step Guide to Setting Up Your Cash Balance Plan Account at Charles Schwab

 Part 2 Participant Application

 For 401K plans with more than one participant, a participation application will need to be submitted for each participant that is eligible to participate in the account.
 We recommend that the Master Account Application is submitted 1st and completely processed before submitting the individual participant applications.
-The application you will need is:
+Click the link below to access the application:

 Company Retirement Account Participant Application